AnomalyFi/nodekit-seq/README.md

 ## Deploying to a Devnet
 _In the world of Avalanche, we refer to short-lived, test Subnets as Devnets._

-To programaticaly deploy `SeqVM` to a distributed cluster of nodes running on your own custom network or on Fuji, check out this [doc](DEVNETS.md).
+To programmatically deploy `SeqVM` to a distributed cluster of nodes running on your own custom network or on Fuji, check out this [doc](DEVNETS.md).

 ## Future Work